|

 By Ted Tjaden

-[return to Table of Contents]
+Table of Contents] [go to

-[go to Chapter 4]
+Chapter 4]

-indication of the popularity of the piano
+popularity of the piano and parlour

-and parlour entertainment during the early
+entertainment during the early 1900's in

-1900's in Canada is the relatively large
+Canada is the relatively large number of

-Canadians also played a leading role in
+a leading role in producing early recorded

-which included ragtime.
-Set out below on
+music, some of which included ragtime.
+Set

-this page is more information divided into
+out below on this page is more information

-the following three topics:
+divided into the following three topics:

-during the ragtime era
+sheet music publishers during the ragtime era

-3.2) Canadian record
+b) Canadian record

 producers during the ragtime era